Primary and Secondary Cycles of Lifespan: My Intuitive Speculation

 Thus, it is not enough to be merely "aware" of our processing the reality, but intentionally modifying it, which comes with those ET-genes.
 We don't know that we can, because no one has made it more popular than that mantra: "We are only imperfect humans".

 Living consciously means choosing for ourselves those models of psycho-physical functioning which intuitively make more sense, and are ultimately more rewarding.
-Constant inner conflicts, whether "running in the family" or being inspired by the society keep our survivalist, animalistic genes in charge in our genome, not allowing those ET-genes to come to their expression.
+Constant inner conflicts, whether "running in the family" or being inspired by the society keep our survivalist, animalistic genes in charge in our genome, not allowing those ET-genes to take over after the primary cycle runs out.

 Maybe the Time Will Come...